ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 ### Using the Function

-To use the function in different Bicep files, I've placed the functions in a reusable Bicep file.
+To use the function in different Bicep files, I've placed the functions in a separate Bicep file.
 This file can then be imported into other Bicep files.
-Here's an example of how to import the file:
+Here's an example of how to import the `getResourceName` function from the `naming-conventions.bicep` file:

 ```bicep
 import { getResourceName } from './naming-conventions.bicep'
 ```

 Please note that, at the time of writing this post, the import feature is still in preview.

-Although the [Imports in Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-import) documentation states that you need to enable the feature in your Bicep config file, I found that it was not necessary.
+> Although the [Imports in Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-import) documentation states that you need to enable the feature in your Bicep config file, I found that it was not necessary.

 Once the `getResourceName` function is imported, you can use it in your Bicep files.
 Here are some examples: